-Although Rab is primarily known for down sleeping bags, there are instances in which synthetically insulated bags are appropriate.
-In contrast to non hydrophobic down, synthetic insulation is better at dealing with moisture and will keep you warm even when wet.
-It is also easier to clean and care for and is generally cheaper than down but importantly, it does have a lower warmth to weight ratio.
+Although we are known for our down sleeping bags, there are situations when synthetically insulated bags are more appropriate.
+In contrast to non-hydrophobic down, synthetic insulation is better at dealing with moisture and will keep you warm despite wet conditions.
+It is also more robust, easier to clean and care for, quick drying, and generally less expensive than down.
+However, it does have a lower warmth to weight ratio than premium quality down.

 Baffles & Differential Cut

 When we use the term baffle it is in reference to a ‘baffle mesh’ – the walls of fabric that divide a boxwall sleeping bag into chambers.
 The height of a baffle is determined by the measure between the lining of the sleeping bag and the outer shell.
 Down with a higher fill power, or a higher fill weight will require more space, but too much baffle height makes the shell saggy, adds weight, and allows cold spots to occur.
 Conversely, too little baffle height can restrict the down’s ability to loft, resulting in an under-performing bag.

 Differential cut is the difference in size between the inner and the outer shell of the sleeping bag.
 When looking at a particular series of sleeping bags, the inner shells will usually be the same size but the outer shell may need to increase to accommodate a higher weight of down or down of a higher fill power as you progress up the range.